Ty Tice: Arizona Diamondbacks

 On July 21, 2021, Tice was claimed off waivers by the Arizona Diamondbacks.
 On August 5, Tice cleared waivers and was assigned outright to the Triple-A Reno Aces.
 He was released on July 20, 2022.

 Atlanta Braves (second stint)

 On January 4, 2023, Tice signed a minor league contract with the Atlanta Braves organization.
 In 45 appearances split between the Double–A Mississippi Braves and Triple–A Gwinnett Stripers, he struggled to a 6.37 ERA with 83 strikeouts and 3 saves across 53 2/3 innings of work.
 Tice elected free agency following the season on November 6.

 Washington Nationals

 On December 18, 2023, Tice signed a minor league contract with the Washington Nationals.
 He split the 2024 campaign between the Double-A Harrisburg Senators and Triple-A Rochester Red Wings.
 In 48 appearances for the two affiliates, Tice posted a combined 2-3 record and 5.18 ERA with 64 strikeouts and two saves across 57 1/3 innings pitched.
 He elected free agency following the season on November 4, 2024.

+Coaching career

+On April 14, 2025, Tice was hired to serve as an assistant coach for Shiloh Christian School in Springdale, Arkansas.